Vesek/spse-robot/README.md

 video=HDMI-A-1:-32
 ```
 This argument sets the color depth to 32 bits so the frames can be rendered in full color.
 My attempts to make it work in 16 bit were unsuccesful.

+For the use with our PCB you will need to enable SPI using `raspi-config`.

 ## Usage
 For usage on you piece of hardware, you should review the code first, it is very much coded for our robot first and there are a lot of hardcoded values.
 Even the software part of things isn't much better, the systemd services have a hardcoded path to /home/pi/spse-robot (might change that).